itatipaul/vpn-launcher/README.md

 ## Requirements

-- Linux (Kali, Ubuntu, Debian, Arch, etc.)
+- Linux (Kali, Ubuntu, Debian, Arch, Fedora, etc.)
-- X11 or XWayland
+- X11 or XWayland — the GUI is built on Tkinter which uses X11.
+Most desktop environments (GNOME, KDE, XFCE, i3, bspwm, etc.) support this out of the box, including modern distros running Wayland with the XWayland compatibility layer.
+Pure Wayland sessions without XWayland are not supported.
 - `openvpn`
 - `polkit` / `pkexec` — for the privilege prompt when connecting
 - `python3-tk` — Tkinter GUI library